 As with any security event, Appdome recommends a layered approach to securing mobile banking, payment, wallet and cryptocurrency mobile apps and users from Eventbot Malware.

 First, we recommend implementing mobile app shielding and deep code obfuscation (more than just obfuscating class names) in your mobile apps.
 If done correctly, app shielding prevents tampering with your app, such as adding workflows and overlays in your app.
 It can also block other apps or code from being run on behalf of your app.
 A proper implementation of deep code obfuscation makes it hard for automated programs to read your code and find unprotected data stored in your app.
+In addition, we recommend adding Appdome’s anti-piracy protection.
 Combined, these methods would also prevent your app from becoming a trojan itself for mobile malware, including EventBot Malware.
 You can learn more about Appdome’s code obfuscation product called, TOTALCode™ Obfuscation and Appdome’s app shielding product, called ONEShield™ at your convenience.

 Second, developers of mobile banking, payment and cryptocurrency mobile apps should prevent their mobile apps from running on an Android device that has a compromised operating system and/or could have installed a malicious program.
-This is achieved by adding in-app protections against Rooting an Android Device, allowing Unknown Sources, Developer Options and more.
+This is achieved by adding in-app protections against Rooting an Android Device, not allowing Unknown Sources, Developer Options and more.
 This class of protection would check if the posture of the Android device has changed or the user is using anything other than the trusted distribution methods to install apps on the device.
 It also checks to see if permissions that malware might use to access the app have been turned on, either by the user or some other means.
+And when combined with Appdome’s anti-malware protection, your app is also protected from advanced root hiding and root cloaking techniques such as Magisk, Unc0ver and more.
 You can learn more about Appdome’s Android Operating System protections at your convenience.

 Third, the EventBot Malware is designed to harvest unprotected data in mobile apps, including usernames and passwords.
 So, the fastest and easiest way to protect against EventBot Malware is to encrypt data created, used or stored by or inside your app.
 This would include encrypting data stored in the Application sandbox, data stored in strings, data stored in XML files, data stored in preferences and secrets in the app.
 Storing data in these areas in the app without any protection is the #1 reason EventBot Malware works.
 Without protection, data stored by the app, including unprotected credentials, presents low hanging fruit for any mobile malware.
 You can learn more about Appdome’s mobile data encryption product called, TOTALData™ Encryption at your convenience.